 GENERAL WEATHER PATTERNS

-Tanzania is located on the equator and is characterized by a tropical climate, making it an exciting year-round destination.
-Generally, the country experiences two rainy seasons – a long rainy season in April and May and a shorter period of rains in November.
+Straddling the equator, Tanzania enjoys a largely tropical climate, making it a compelling destination no matter the season.
+The country experiences two main rainy periods: a long rainy season that typically spans April and May, and a shorter spell of rain in November.

 One of the most amazing wildlife phenomena in the world occurs in Tanzania – the world’s largest mammal migration of wildebeest through the Serengeti plains.
 The migrating herds are found in different areas of the Serengeti throughout the year.
 We create custom itineraries for you that focus your time in the appropriate areas for your travel dates.